How to Trim a Brisket: An Interview with Arnis Robbins

 We recently got to spend some time with Arnis Robbins, Owner and Pit Master of Evie Mae’s Pit Barbecue in Wolfforth, Texas.
 He went over—in great detail—how to trim a brisket, and we want to share this expert advice with you!
 Read on to learn his method for getting the perfect bark, how to shape the brisket for even cooking, and what to do with all the trimmings.
-And once you know how to trim a brisket, you’ll want to read up on how to smoke a brisket, and how to slice and serve a brisket!
+Then once you know how to trim a brisket, you’ll want to read up on how to smoke a brisket, and how to slice and serve a brisket!

 Big Plate: It’s a pleasure to speak with you, Arnis, and get to learn from one of the best.
 Congratulations on being rated one of the top ten barbecue joints in Texas by Texas Monthly!
 Thanks for talking with us today.
+We are excited to learn how to trim a brisket.

 Arnis: Thank you.
 Glad to be here.